bright/new-www/_posts/2018-02-09-from-react-to-react-redux-in-a-few-steps.md

 tags: [React, Redux]
 comments: true
 author: eliasz
-hidden: true
+hidden: false
 excerpt:
 ---

 In this post I'm going to focus on connecting `React` components with `Redux`.
-If you are just starting out with `React + Redux` or you already worked with these before, but want to make this concept a bit clearer then feel invited to read this post till the end ;)
+If you are just starting out with `React + Redux` or you have already worked with these before, but want to make this concept a bit clearer then feel invited to read this post till the end ;)

-If you would like to get a bit more undersanding of the flow in Redux, you can take a look at my previous [post about how I understand the Redux architecture](http://eliaszsawicki.com/story-of-redux/).
+If you would like to get a bit more understanding of the flow in Redux, you can take a look at my previous [post about how I understand the Redux architecture](http://eliaszsawicki.com/story-of-redux/).

 ## Before we introduce Redux

 Before we dive into `Redux` let's take a look at simple `React` component.
-How does it look like?
+What does it look like?
-Just to make it a bit more clearer - let's use TypeScript with interfaces to show what `props` (input data) do we expect in the component.
+Just to make it a bit clearer - let's use TypeScript with interfaces to show what `props` (input data) do we expect in the component.

 ``` jsx
 interface Props {